advancedmysql/The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better/Appendix.md

 ![](media/f3b8490d4e41a8da5e954aabf0a4aacf.png)

-Here¡¯s how MySQL Server processes a SQL request with a detailed example.
+Here's how MySQL Server processes a SQL request with a detailed example.
 Suppose a user sends the following SQL statement from a MySQL client to MySQL Server:

 ```
 select name from student where id=1;